BitOMC/BitOMC/docs/src/guides/sat-hunting.md

 ### Transferring Ordinals

-The `ord` wallet supports transferring specific satoshis by using the name of the satoshi.
+The `bitomc` wallet supports transferring specific satoshis by using the name of the satoshi.
 To send the satoshi `zonefruits`, do:

 ```
-ord wallet send <RECEIVING_ADDRESS> zonefruits --fee-rate 21
+bitomc wallet send <RECEIVING_ADDRESS> zonefruits --fee-rate 21
 ```

 You can also use the `bitcoin-cli` commands `createrawtransaction`,